 Renting Continues to Be More Affordable Than Buying

-Smart property investors keep their eye on the road ahead for signs that their asset values and rental income might be in danger.
+Smart investment property owners keep their eye on the road ahead for signs that their asset values and rental income might be in danger.
 Looks like investors can relax.

 According to a recent study, the outlook seems positive for rental demand along with slowly rising asset values and interest rates.
 Homebuyers may have different views on the value of buying, yet the points made below back the value of renting in 2019.